ipsitrath/r_exp/README.md

 <p>Another scattar of Wage vs Workers</p>
 <p><img src="https://github.com/ipsitrath/r_exp/blob/master/Exp%201/plots/wage%20vs%20workers.png"></p>

-<p>Based on all the plots we have done we can see there is certain correlation.
+<p>Based on all the plots we have done we can see there is a certain correlation.
 Let's take a look at the pairwise correlation to ascertain the relationships in more detail.</p>

 <p><img src="https://github.com/ipsitrath/r_exp/blob/master/Exp%201/plots/corr.png"></p>